The Best Stops for an Adventurous Idaho Road Trip

 With SO much natural beauty throughout the state, it feels like every drive in Idaho is a scenic drive—which is why planning a road trip is one of the best ways to explore the state!

 In this post we share our favorite outdoor adventure stops to add to your Idaho road trip plan.

 What’s the best time for an Idaho road trip?

-While there really is no bad time to visit Idaho, summer is traditionally the best season for road tripping.
-But even then, there are a couple considerations to take into account.
+While there really is no bad time to visit Idaho, summer is the best season for road tripping.
+The roads will be clear and seasonal closures lifted.

-Early Summer – Snowpack will remain at high elevations, preventing you from accessing some backcountry trails.
+In the early summer, snowpack will remain at high elevations, preventing you from accessing some backcountry trails.
 Bugs will also be more prevalent.
 River levels will be a lot higher and colder, so if you’re interested in rafting or kayaking, early summer can be pretty intense.
-Feeding off the rivers, waterfalls will also be at their peak in early summer.
-Shoshone Falls (Idaho’s most iconic waterfall) will be at full force.
+Feeding off the rivers, waterfalls will also be at their peak.

-Late Summer – Snow pack will have melted off, allowing you to explore nearly all backcountry trails–however, the potential for wildfire is also greater.
+In late summer, the snowpack will have melted off, allowing you to explore nearly all backcountry trails–however, the potential for wildfire is also greater.
 Rivers will be lower, warmer, and mellower, good for beginners to try out whitewater rafting.
-In general, waterfalls will be lower throughout the state and Shoshone Falls will be turned off completely due to seasonal damming.
+In general, waterfalls will be lower throughout the state.

 Getting to Idaho